tajchert/Nammu/README.md

 ###Why should I care?
 Beacause your user can revoke most essential part of your app and quite probably there will be a lot of app crashes.
 Current solution you can see here - [Google sample](https://github.com/googlesamples/android-RuntimePermissions) basically there is a lot that happens with Activity that is used to check and grant permissions.
 Also permissions rights are checked many times in the code.

+###Monitor permissions
+To keep track of access to particular permissions, all you need is init Nammu `Nammu.init(Context);` (can be in Application class onCreate or Activity) and call `permissionCompare(PermissionListener)` to compare lists of granted permissions with previous method call.
+If you want only to update granted permission lists (without checking if anything changed) use `refreshMonitoredList()`.
+PermissionListener offers a callback when permissions was changed, removed, or added.
+It is recommended to do on app start to check if user didn't removed any permissions and open our app again.

+Also you can add Permission to ignored list to ignore its changes in access - use `ignorePermission(String permission)`.

 ###Easy asking for permissions
 It removes a bit of boiler plate to keep request id, and thus simplify your code inside Activity class.